What is Kanjinti™ (trastuzumab-anns)?

 - Have or have had lung disease, a tumor in your lungs, or difficulty breathing

-- Are being treated with radiation therapy to the chest or with other chemotherapy medicines, since some medications don’t mix well with Kanjinti
+- Are being treated with radiation therapy to the chest or with other chemotherapy drugs

-For more information about Kanjinti, read the complete prescribing information.
+For more information, read the full prescribing information of Kanjinti.